survey2gis/survey-tools/README.md

-# survey2gis
+# What is this?

-It is a little tool that can process survey data, such as produced by a GPS or total station, and export it as topologically cleaned data fit for use in GIS.
-For more information, see http://survey-tools.org and the user manual that came with this software.
+Survey2GIS is a robust, powerful tool for processing survey data, such as produced by a GPS or total station, and exporting it as topologically cleaned data, fit for use in GIS.
+For more information, see http://survey-tools.org and the user manual that ships with the software.

 # Important links